All Episodes

 Remember that all happened?

-Remember the idea, the House Republican committee concluded that he gave deceptive and misleading testimony in May of 2013 when he told Congress he'd never been involved in a potential prosecution of members of the news media.
+Remember the idea, the House Republican Committee concluded that he gave deceptive and misleading testimony in May of 2013 when he told Congress he'd never been involved in a potential prosecution of members of the news media.

-And the report said it's difficult to square, holders testimony with his approval of a search warrant application in 2010.
+And the report said it's difficult to square Holder's testimony with his approval of a search warrant application in 2010.

-Remember the James Rosen, Fox News journalist, a probable co-conspirator in the leak investigation, or the AP revealing the Justice Department secretly obtained two months of telephone records of reporters and editors for the AP in what the news organization's cooperative top executive called the massive, unprecedented intrusion into how news organizations gather news.
+Remember the James Rosen, Fox News journalist, a probable co-conspirator in the leak investigation, or the AP revealing the Justice Department secretly obtained two months of telephone records of reporters and editors for the AP in what the news organization's cooperative top executive called a massive, unprecedented intrusion into how news organizations gather news.

 I mentioned the Fast and Furious scandal.